Decent-Partners/Decent-overview/README.md

 The fund is initially drawn from public goods focused chain treasuries with wide token distributions such as [Edgeware](https://edgewa.re) to ensure ownership remains as [widely distributed](https://docs.edgewa.re/edgeware-runtime/lockdrop/gini-coefficient-of-edgeware) as possible.

+The funding request is for an initial £1m in EDG.

+This payment ensures Edgeware as a project is a partner and will have a share in any future token issuance.

+The ambition is to onboard other chain treasuries over time, leveraging not just their fiances but their unique technological and cultural characteristics.

+Eventually we forsee this funding becoming a voluntary _ecosystem tax_ paid on an ongoing basis as noted in the original [MetaDAO post](https://www.reddit.com/r/decred/comments/hxul33/metadao_pooling_onchain_funding_for_public_good/).

 ### Proposals

 Prospective partners are funded directly via proposals ("the proposals") from the cooperative's fund.